ragsragsrags/WideWorldImportersELT_DockerAirflowSparkDbt/dbts/warehouse_wwi_bq/README.md

 This is an (E)xtract - (L)oad - (T)ransform of Microsoft's sample database WideWorldImporters.
 This will be using Microsoft's sample WidelWorldImporters database as baseline.
 There are 2 workflows:
    + process_wwi_elt - This will extract and load data to another mssql database using Airflow and Spark.
 Transformation is done mostly in the stored procedures called by Spark.
    + <img width="1138" height="192" alt="image" src="https://github.com/user-attachments/assets/34399c95-7c47-4113-934c-6751100fe39c" />
-   + process_wwi_bg_elt - This will extract and load data to a BigQuery cloud using Airfflow and Sparnk.
+   + process_wwi_bq_elt - This will extract and load data to a BigQuery cloud using Airfflow and Spark.
 Transformation is done by dbt.
    + <img width="1139" height="267" alt="image" src="https://github.com/user-attachments/assets/647cf0f2-8c79-48b2-bb0c-260b7bf7a825" />

 Prerequisites: